pycontribs/pyrax/docs/cloud_loadbalancers.md

 ## Load Balancer Protocols
 All load balancers must define the protocol of the service which is being load balanced.
 The protocol selection should be based on the protocol of the back-end nodes.
-When configuring a load balancer, the default port for the given protocol will be selected unless otherwise specified.
+When configuring a load balancer, the default port for the given protocol is selected unless otherwise specified.
 You can get a list of the available protocols by calling:

     print clb.protocols

-This will print out:
+This prints out:

     [u'DNS_TCP', u'DNS_UDP', u'FTP', u'HTTP', u'HTTPS', u'IMAPS', u'IMAPv2', u'IMAPv3', u'IMAPv4', u'LDAP', u'LDAPS', u'MYSQL', u'POP3', u'POP3S', u'SFTP', u'SMTP', u'TCP', u'TCP_CLIENT_FIRST', u'UDP', u'UDP_STREAM']